webjunkie/arches/docbox/003_data_model.md

 ### UI Component Models

 A number of models exist specifically to support the resource class UI.
-The purpose of this is to create direct relationships between the graph and the data entry forms that are used to create resource instances.
+The purpose of this is to create direct relationships between the resource graph and the data entry forms that are used to create resource instances.
 Generally, the process works like this:

-1. The graph is made of NodeGroups instances that define what information will be gathered for a given resource class.
+1. A resource graph is an organized collection NodeGroups which define what information will be gathered for a given resource class.
-2. The forms are made of Cards that are tied to specific NodeGroups and define which input Widgets will be used to gather values for each Node.
+2. A resource's data entry forms are made of Cards that are tied to specific NodeGroups and define which input Widgets will be used to gather values for each Node in that NodeGroup.

-[ 3. describing how tiles are created per node group may have a place in this list... -AC]

 ![graph and form](img/graph-forms.png)

-Each resource class has any number of Forms attached to it, which are meant to thematically categorize sets of data entry UI.
+Each resource class has any number of Form instances attached to it, which are meant to thematically categorize sets of data entry.
 Forms are made up of one or more Cards.
 Cards are UI representations of a NodeGroup, and they encapsulate the Widgets that facilitate data entry for each Node in a given NodeGroup instance.

 While a Card will only handle data entry for a single NodeGroup (which may have many Nodes or children NodeGroups), a single NodeGroup can be handled by more than one Card.
 This allows a NodeGroup to be represented on one Card in the web app, and in a different Card in the mobile app.
-Like a NodeGroup, a Card may be nested within a parent Card, which is necesary in the case of wizards/card groups. [does it look too insane to capitalize any occurance of a model in the text? feels very german. -AC]
+Like a NodeGroup, a Card may be nested within a parent Card, which is necessary in the case of wizards/card groups.
+These nested cards are called "sub-cards" in the Resource Manager interface.

-Functions serve to apply logic dictating data validation or UI behavior based on some data entry event.
+Function instances serve to apply logic dictating data validation or UI behavior based on some data entry event.
 Functions will, for example, call validations asynchronously to alert users of invalid data that has been entered to a form.
-They may also serve to hide or expose certain cards or forms based on data that has been populated into a widget.
+They may also serve to hide or expose certain Cards or Forms based on data that has been populated through a Widget.
 A Function instance can be used on any combination of Card, Node, and Widget instances.

 ```python
 class Form(models.Model):